htw-inka/ofxMagicMirror/README.md

 Where _id_ is the marker ID and _type_ can be either _img_, _vid_ or _obj_.
 You can set _name_ as you wish.

+## Used APIs and libraries

+This is an application [OpenFrameworks](http://openframeworks.cc)-based application.
+It uses the [_ArUco_ library](http://www.uco.es/investiga/grupos/ava/node/26) for marker recognition and OpenGL for display.
+It uses [Nate Robins'](http://user.xmission.com/~nate/) _GLM_ library for OBJ Wavefront fromat model loading.

+## Compiling

+To compile the project, you must have a folder `ofx` in the project root containing (or linking to) the openFrameworks library.
+This project has been successully compiled under Mac OSX 10.8 with openFrameworks v0.8.

+Note that you should modify `src/conf.h` for the proper camera device ID and camera resolution.
+You should also calibrate your camera and save the intrinsic matrix output to `res/cams`.

 ## License

 The program is released under BSD 3-clause license which is contained in the file `LICENSE`.